How to Make Extra Money Delivering Part Time

-There are many delivery platforms in the new sharing economy space.
-Good news for you: there’s a lot to choose from.
+There are a ton of differerent delivery platforms in the sharing economy and gig workers are cashing in on some of the profits.
 Today we are going to talk about how to make money delivering goods.

 Many sharing economy platforms are tapping into this market by introducing smart technology to deliveries.
 This in turn is empowering micro-entrepreneurs like you to make side income.

 If you are making regular trips on a daily basis or have spare time, why not become a deliverer?